UnifiedPush/documentation/content/developers/go_c.md

 	fmt.Println("endpoint unregistered")
 }
 ```

-In Go, a struct is passed during initialization which must contain the above methods.

 - NewMessage receives a string that can be deserialized into whatever format the server sends (json, etc).
 - NewEndpoint is called when a new endpoint needs to be saved or sent to the server.